 This template is designed to help you make sure information supplied with your products match details in our product registration database, including registration number, model name, subtype, star rating, water consumption, organisation licence number, and product image.

-If you are having difficulty accessing this file, visit
+If you are having difficulty accessing this file, visit web accessibility.

 All registrations have a common expiry date of 22 January each year.